MinaPhan2815/file-management/README.md

      Click "Add Trigger" in the bottom right corner.
      Configure the trigger to run the syncFirebaseToSheet function, set event source to "Time-driven" and select the interval for execution.
 ### Google Drive Sync
-Ensure to set up the syncWithFirebase script in a similar manner to handle synchronization tasks with Google Drive.
+Ensure to set up the syncFirebaseToDrive script in a similar manner to handle synchronization tasks with Google Drive.

 ## Technologies
 - HTML